Skip to content

 Grade: C

-We also awarded this facility a solid grade in the category of long-term care, where we gave it a C. In the area of long-term care, we focus on the quantity of care provided by a facility, rather than more medically-intensive services.
-Once we looked at the amount of care provided by nurses and other staff, we then analyzed the nursing home's vaccination data.
-We were pleased to learn that this nursing home vaccinated 95.04132 percent of its residents for pneumonia.
-Lastly, this place was also able to limit hospitalizations.
-In fact, it had less than one hospitalization per one thousand long-term resident days, which is a remarkably low number.
+We also gave this nursing home a respectable score in the category of long-term care, where we gave it a C. Long-term care grades focus on a nursing home's assistance with daily living rather than the skilled therapy and medical services that are critical to a skilled nursing facility.
+Once we assessed the amount of care provided by nurses aids and other staff, we next considered the nursing home's vaccination record.
+We were optimistic to learn that this facility vaccinated 95.04132 percent of its residents for pneumonia.
+Finally, this nursing home was also able to limit hospitalizations.
+In fact, it had less than one hospitalization per one thousand long-term resident days, which is an impressively low figure.

 Facility Inspections